campug/learning-resources/README.rst

-Whilst I’m not sure how useful I can be with recomendations on learning Python, since (a) I did it myself so long ago and since then have “grown with it”, and (b) I’m not quite sure what your starting position is (knowledge of PL/I, though, should mean Python isn’t likely to have any *huge* surprises for you, if I remember rightly), I can definitely try to give some pointers.
+Whilst I’m not sure how useful I can be with recomendations on learning Python, since (a) I did it myself so long ago and since then have “grown with it”, and (b) I’m not quite sure what your starting position is, I can definitely try to give some pointers.

-The resources I mentioned at CamPUG were:
+As places to start, I often recommend:

 * https://tutorial.djangogirls.org/en/ - the Django Girls tutorial (boys are
   allowed to use it, too - it says so in the FAQ).
 This is *probably* too much